milesj/boost/packages/cli/README.md

 ## Features

-- Supports common [argument features][args] like commands, sub-commands, options, flags, parameters, and more.
+- Supports common [argument features][args] like commands, options, flags, parameters, and more.
 - Export a stand-alone or command-based CLI program binary.
 - Write declarative commands with decorators, or imperative commands with static properties.
 - Write shorthand proxy commands for small one offs.
 - Renders interface using [React][react] and [Ink][ink] at 16 FPS, or output simple strings.
 - Outputs beautiful help, usage, error, and index menus.
 - Buffers console logs to avoid render tearing.
+- Apply middleware to the argv list, or to the parsed arguments.
 - Customize output colors using Boost-based terminal themes.

 ## Installation